mpiersonsmela/tbdb/readme.md

 You can also manually initialize by installing dependencies, then unzipping all '.tar.gz' files in the '/pipeline' subdirectory, and creating '/pipeline/tempfiles'

-Code was designed and tested on OSX 10.14; other Unix operating systems should also work but have not been tested.
+Code was designed and tested on macOS 10.14; other Unix operating systems should also work but have not been tested.

 ## Pipeline usage
 Place input .fa files in a target directory (for example, `/fasta`).